(You Make Me Feel Like) A Natural Woman: Background and release

-Written by the partnership of Gerry Goffin and Carole King, the song was inspired by Atlantic Records co-owner and producer Jerry Wexler.
-As recounted in his autobiography, Wexler, a student of African-American musical culture, had been mulling over the concept of the "natural man", when he drove by King on the streets of New York.
-He shouted out to her that he wanted a "natural woman" song for Aretha Franklin's next album Lady Soul.
-Goffin and King went home and wrote the song that night.
-In thanks, they granted Wexler a co-writing credit.
+Written by Gerry Goffin and Carole King, the song was inspired by Atlantic Records co-owner and producer Jerry Wexler.
+In his autobiography, Wexler recalled that he had been thinking about the idea of the "natural man" while studying African-American musical culture.
+After seeing King on a New York street, he called out that he wanted a "natural woman" song for Aretha Franklin's upcoming album Lady Soul.
+Goffin and King wrote the song that same night.
+In appreciation, they gave Wexler a co-writing credit.

-Cash Box said that "from the vocal standpoint, the side is unmatched; and in the ork and production departments, excellent work add up to a shattering performance" and that the song builds to "new emotional peaks" from a "shattering" beginning.
+Cash Box wrote that "from the vocal standpoint, the side is unmatched; and in the ork and production departments, excellent work add up to a shattering performance", adding that the song rises to "new emotional peaks" from a "shattering" opening.

-In 1999, the 1967 recording of the song by Aretha Franklin on Atlantic Records was inducted into the Grammy Hall of Fame.
-The version ranked #90 in Rolling Stone's 500 Greatest Songs of All Time list in 2021.
+In 1999, Franklin's 1967 recording for Atlantic was inducted into the Grammy Hall of Fame.
+The track was ranked number 90 on Rolling Stones 500 Greatest Songs of All Time list in 2021.